Onemana

-Onemana is a 1970s beach village on the eastern side of the Coromandel Peninsula of New Zealand, with a beach, a surf club, fire station and dairy.
+Onemana is a 1970s beach village on the eastern side of the Coromandel Peninsula of New Zealand, with a beach, a surf club, fire station and dairy, along with a spa complex available only to residents.
 It lies 3 km to the east of State Highway 25, south of Pauanui and north of Whangamatā.
 The Wharekawa River and Opoutere are just to the north and west.

 History

 The area was originally named Whitipirorua by Māori.
 The first known settlers of the area were the Ngāti Hei.
 They were supplanted by Ngāti Hako in the mid 17th century, but Ngā Puhi raids during the Musket Wars of the early 19th century left the area without a permanent population.
 By a variety of means the land was acquired by the government and sold to settlers.
 Archaeological evidence suggests that the area was first settled in the 1300s, with a pā located at the south of Onemana Beach.
 The area was important for the production of stone tools made of matā (chert) and matā tūhua (obsidian).

 The 364 section subdivision was created in the 1970s on the Bambury family's Shang-ri-la farm.
 Much of the archaeological site was destroyed to make way for the subdivision.
 The name Onemana was adopted for the subdivision, however the name has no traditional relationship with the area.